asherao/DCS-ROLEX/README.md

 _You can see DCS-ROLEX in the top right of the screen._
 ## Uninstall
 To uninstall DCS-ROLEX:
-- Remove the files you downloaded.
+- Remove the files you downloaded
-- Delete `Saved Games/DCS/Config/ROLEXConfig.lua`.
+- Delete `Saved Games/DCS/Config/ROLEXConfig.lua`
 - Remove the DCS-ROLEX block of code from `Saved Games/DCS/Config/options.lua`

 ## Acknowledgements